damies13/rfswarm/README_PyPi.md

 ## About
-rfswarm is a testing tool that allows you use [Robot Framework](https://robotframework.org/) test cases for performance or load testing.
+rfswarm is a testing tool that allows you to use [Robot Framework](https://robotframework.org/) test cases for performance or load testing.

 > _Swarm being the collective noun for Robots, just as Flock is for Birds and Herd for Sheep, so it made sense to use swarm for a performance testing tool using Robot Framework, hence rfswarm_